What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 String Duo

-A string duo consists of two string instruments: typically two violins, a violin & cello, or a viola & cello.
-The most common pairing is by far the violin and cello, although the other combinations are just as lovely.
-Duets offer a dialogue between the two instruments that allows for intricate interplay and simple, elegant melodies and countermelodies.
+A string duo consists of two string instruments: typically two violins, or a violin and cello.
+Duets create a conversational interplay between two voices, allowing for simple yet elegant melodies and harmonies.
 Popular repertoire options for string duos include works like Beethoven's Duets for Violin and Cello and Handel's Passacaglia.

 Characteristics: